nkhi/habits/README.md

 ![todos](assets/todos.png)
 ![todos](assets/todos-week.png)

+- **Drag and drop** - easily move tasks between status accordions, or to the graveyard
 - **Easy task punting** - move incomplete tasks to the next day
+- **Days punted counter** - display how many days I've procrastinated lol
+- **Task Graveyard** - persist tasks without being assigned to a date for later
 - **Status sorting** - unfinished tasks always appear first
 - **Work life balance** - lol.
-Tasks are split into two columns, life and work.
-When `?mode=work` is added to the URL, only work tasks are shown/fetched.
+Tasks are split into two columns: life and work.
+When `?w` is added to the URL, only work tasks are shown/fetched.

 ### 💭 **Memos**
 Integrated [Memos](https://github.com/usememos/memos) as an iFrame for quick thoughts and notes.
 Better than a notes app where everything gets lost.
 Memos has search, hashtags, date-filters, and more.